aws-neuron/aws-neuron-sdk/neuron-guide/neuronperf/neuronperf_faq.rst

 	- When measuring end-to-end performance that includes your network serving stack.
 Instead, your should compare your e2e numbers to those obtained by NeuronPerf to optimize your serving overhead.

 - Is NeuronPerf Open Source?
 	- Yes.
-You can :download:`download the source here</src/neuronperf/neuronperf.tar.gz>`.
+You can :download:`download the source here </src/neuronperf.tar.gz>`.

 - What is the secret to obtaining the best numbers?
 	- There is no secret sauce.
 NeuronPerf follows best practices.